🌟Pro features

 How to Use a Dedicated IP

-1. Choose the region (or multiple regions) where your accounts are located
+1. Choose the region (or multiple regions) where your accounts are located.

-2. Select the number of IPs you want to purchase
+2. Select the number of IPs you want to purchase.

-1. Go to your accounts
+1. Go to your account overview.

-Select the IP from the list
+1. Select the correct region from the list.

 Limitations